chellzhang/jamming/README.md

 ```
 ## The Spotify-api

 The application makes requests to the Spotify api.
-To run the api server follow the instructions in the scheduler-api https://github.com/lighthouse-labs/scheduler-api.
+More on the development guides can be found here: https://developer.spotify.com/documentation/general/guides/